appveen/data.stack-utils/README.md

-# odp-utils
+# data.stack-utils
-Common utils for ODP
+Common utils for appveen data.stack

 ## Audit Trail
 This lib contain hooks to create audit logs in a specific DB.
 This DB will store all the logs of data change.